What’s Important?

 As you prepare, check out answers to all your frequently asked questions about the conference, registration and tickets, travel dates and accommodations, or how to prepare for the best experience, we’ve got you!

-We highly recommend arriving on Friday, October 17 – to take advantage of special events and preconference day – and departing no earlier than the afternoon of Wednesday, October 22.
+• We highly recommend arriving on Saturday, October 17 – to take advantage of special events and preconference day – and departing the conference no earlier than 1:00pm CT on Wednesday, October 21 to ensure full participation in programming and the closing keynote.

 Early Bird Rates